TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project.md

 * Whoever enters their name first will be playing as X's, and the other player will be O's.
 * The players will take turns inputting the row and column they would like to place their mark.
 * If that spot is already taken the program will ask for the spot again.
-* At the end of each player's turn the program will check if that player has won.
+* At the end of each player's turn the program will
+  * check if that player has won.
-* At the end of each player's turn the program will print the updated game board.
+  * print the updated game board.
 * If there are no more spots open and nobody has won the game, the program will print `Tie game!`.

 ### Implementation Details